maja-ja/AI_study_project/README.md

 In `Part_2.py`(haven't created),you can learn about image recognition, video recognition, and deep neural networks (DNN).

 In `Part_3.py`(haven't created), you can learn about audio recognition and natural language processing (NLP).

+In `Part_4.py`(haven't created), you can learn about 33 algorithms explain and illustrate.

 In folder `images`, you can see lots of pictures, file type including: .jpg, .jpeg, .png.
 These files will be file`test2.py`'s material.